breckenedge/breckenedge.github.io/_posts/2021-01-29-docker_github_cicd_ssh_pipeline.md

           rm ssh_key
 ```

-In the final step of the CICD pipeline above, Github SSHs onto my Linux server and redeploys the application using a custom `deploy.sh` script.
-This is a generic example of what that script does.
-Things could definitely be easier with a `docker-compose.prod.yml` file, but Compose can also be too helpful by abstracting so much complexity.
+The above Deploy workflow references a custom `deploy.sh` script.
+Here's a generic example of what that script does:

 ```sh
 #!/bin/sh